ElizavetaBugaeva/chatbot/README.md

 # Project Description:

-QDesigned to optimize and extend ChatGPT for a narrow set of tasks.
+Designed to optimize and extend ChatGPT for a narrow set of tasks.
 It leverages custom instructions, capabilities, and integrated data to provide focused and efficient interactions for specific workflows and domain-specific challenges.

 ## Overview